-With certain diseases, a change in air pressure must be avoided at all costs.
-Yet, quick and safe ambulance flights are still possible: Ambulance aircrafts can conduct so-called sea level flights - main sea level flights (MSL).
-They dispose of a pressure cabin, where the air pressure is maintained at ground level equivalence.
+If a patient has certain illnesses or medical conditions, changes in air pressure should be avoided at all costs.
+However, quick, safe air ambulance flights are still possible: air ambulances can carry out so-called sea-level flights - main sea level flights (MSL).
+In these flights the cabin is not pressurised, so the air pressure inside is the same as on the ground.
 This ensures the patient’s safety at all times.

-Considering the medical reports, our medical team will decide whether a flight at sea level is advisable in your particular case.
-This decision is even possible at very short notice, during the patient `s transport or during the flight.
+Our medical team will consider a patient’s medical records, then decide whether a flight at sea level is advisable.
+This decision is even possible at very short notice, such as when the patient is being transported to the aircraft, or even during the flight.

-Our medical specialists have many years of experience in carrying out sea level flights.
-Thanks to the advanced intensive care equipment on our ambulance aircraft, patients can rely on quick, safe and comfortable transport also on sea level flights.
-For medium and long distances in particular, such flights are preferable to ambulance transfers in almost every case.
-As with all air-ambulance flights, you naturally benefit from our "bed to bed" service: If required, we also organise ground transfers to the airport and the destination hospital.
+Our medical specialists have many years of experience in carrying out sea-level flights.
+Thanks to the advanced intensive care equipment on our air ambulances, patients can rely on quick, safe and comfortable transport on sea-level flights.
+For medium and long distances in particular, such flights are preferable to ambulance transfers for almost every patient.
+As with all air ambulance flights, patients can utilise our ‘bed-to-bed’ service: if you ask us to, we can also organise ground transfers to the airport and the destination hospital.

 Do you have any questions?

 See our FAQs for more information on sea-level flights.

 Our team is available 24/7 for a free consultation.
 We would be delighted to give you a no-obligation quotation for your trip.
 Please contact us: